WebAssembly/module-linking/proposals/module-types/Explainer.md

 * `$InstanceT` is the instance type of `$ModuleT`

-Note that while `instance.instantiate` relies on the positional order of imports in the local type definition of `$ModuleT`, module subtyping is independent of order (exports are matched by string) and thus reordering the exports of a module definition will never break clients.
+Note that while `instance.instantiate` relies on the positional order of imports in `$ModuleT`, this order is with respect to the *local* type definition `$ModuleT`.
+At instantiation-time, module and instance subtyping is based solely on strings and thus reordering, adding exports or dropping imports will never break clients.

 Instance imports and definitions can also be used as operands to `instance.instantiate`.
 For example, this module imports a `wasi_file`